RHP-VP/WalmAssessment/README.md

   |                                     |
   ---------------------------------------

-The user should be able to scroll thru the entire list of countries.
+The user should be able to scroll throughu the entire list of countries.
 The limitation of this Application is that a compulsory internet connection is required for the working of the system.

 Application Demo